Section I: Guidelines

 - Serve three-year terms from January to December

 - Are appointed on a rotating basis by the Policy Advisory Council (PAC)

 - Are randomly drawn from the pool of eligible Faculty members

-- After serving a term on PRC, are removed from the pool of eligible Faculty members for four years
+- After serving a term on PRC, they are removed from the pool of eligible Faculty members for two years

 - Are in the pool for a one-year term from January through December

-- After serving, are removed from the pool of eligible Faculty members for one year
+- After serving one full year, they are removed from the pool of eligible Faculty members for one year

 - Those not serving on PRC are immediately returned to the pool of Faculty members eligible to serve as a PRC member or alternate

 - If an alternate serves for only one evaluation period, they do not get removed from the pool of eligible PRC members